FoldingAtHome/coronavirus/publications/Walls_2017_Tectonic conformational changes of a coronavirus spike glycoprotein promote membrane fusion/README.md

 # **Summary of Article**
 * Crystal structure of MHV (_Mouse hepatitis virus_, a coronavirus) S2 postfusion machinery (**PDB: 6B3O**)
+* HR2 is not resolved, but HR1 jacknifes outward

 # **Additional Notes**